9 min read

 Accountability cannot be delegated to the tool

 Across correctness, security, and cost, the requirement is the same.
-Accountability cannot be delegated to the tool.
-A named person inside your team still has to weigh the trade-offs, defend the change in review, and answer for the behavior of the system during an incident.
+A named person inside the team still weighs the trade-offs, defends the change in review, and answers for the system when something goes wrong.
+The tool does not get to take any of those jobs over.

 The next article in this series explains how architecture-first delivery narrows what models are allowed to produce in the first place, so that the failures described above have fewer opportunities to occur.